List of Doc McStuffins episodes

-Doc McStuffins is an American animated children's television series produced by Brown Bag Films.
-It was created and executive produced by Chris Nee and premiered on March 23, 2012 on Disney Channel and Disney Junior.
+Doc McStuffins is an American educational computer-animated children's television series produced by Brown Bag Films.
+It was created by Chris Nee and premiered on March 23, 2012, on Disney Channel and Disney Junior.
 The series is about a girl who can "fix" toys, with help from her toy friends.
-It features songs written and composed by Kay Hanley and Michelle Lewis.
+It features songs written and composed by Michelle Lewis, Kay Hanley, and Dan Petty.

 On April 14, 2015, the series was renewed for a fourth season by Disney Junior, which premiered on July 29, 2016.

 On November 16, 2016, Doc McStuffins was renewed for a fifth and final season by Disney Junior, which premiered on October 26, 2018.

 The series finale aired on April 18, 2020.